-How to Tell Which Soil You Have by the Weeds in Your Landscape
+How to Tell Which Soil You Have by the Weeds

 The battle with weeds will most likely never be won.
-Garden soil conditions and weeds go hand in hand.
-So why not take advantage of the clues given for soil types and use the weeds to identify potential problems.
+Garden soil conditions and weeds go hand in hand, so why not take advantage of the clues given for soil types and use the weeds to identify potential problems.

 Large populations of weed growth can signal poor soil conditions as well as soil type.
 Since these lawn weeds indicate soil conditions, it can make it easier to detect and fix problem areas before they get out of control.